 - Link your AdSense account and start generating revenue from your videos.

-It’s important to note that you won’t receive payments from AdSense until you’ve reached $100 in revenue.
+It’s important to note that you won’t receive payments from AdSense until you’ve reached the payment threshold for your currency.
 So don’t expect to see any money right away.
-But once you hit that $100 mark, you’ll start receiving payments every month!
+But once you hit that revenue mark, you’ll start receiving payments every month!